grempe/grempe.github.io/keys.md

 ### Master Signing Key

 The 'Trust Root'.
-All my intermediate signing keys (blog, code, email) are signed by this master key.
-The master key is kept offline and is never used for anything except to sign intermediate keys.
-Verifying the signature of this key is the strongest method to determine if a key is indeed mine.
+All my intermediate signing keys (blog, code), and my email keys are signed by this master key.
+The master key is kept offline and is never used for anything but signing my other keys.
+Verifying the presence of this key signature is the strongest way to determine if a key is indeed mine.

 {% highlight text %}
 pub   rsa4096/0x63608B66C0929A67 2015-12-27